Nitish-web-nik/nitishwebdeveloper.github.io/index.md

 	</section>
 	<footer>
 	    <img src="http://www.intro-webdesign.com/images/newlogo.png" alt="new logo">
 	    <p>This page was created by Nitish and Colleen van Lent.
-To learn more about web design, visit<a href="http://www.intro-webdesign.com">Intro to Web Design</a>.</p>
+To learn more about web design, visit<a href="http://www.intro-webdesign.com"> Intro to Web Design</a</p>
 	</footer>

 	</body>